-The surname Kessey (an adaptation of "Casey") was adopted by the family of Thomas Casey in the 1850s.
-He arrived in Australia as a convict in 1818 and several of his sons also fell foul of the law and spent time in gaol.
+The surname Kessey (an adaptation of "Cassey") was adopted by the family of Thomas Cassey in the 1840s and 1850s.
+He had arrived in Australia as a convict in 1818.
+The records of his trial, transportation and convict experiences all refer to him as Thomas Casey.
 It was common, at that time in Australia's history, for ex-convicts to hide their origins as much as possible, even from their own descendants.
-It is likely that this was the main reason why Thomas Casey adopted the surname Kessey for his family.
+It is possible that this was the reason why Thomas Cassey adopted the surname Kessey for his family.
 But it is more likely that the surname didn't change at all; just the spelling changed to reflect the pronunciation of the name more accurately.
 It is notable that the spelling change dates from the 1840s and 1850s when Thomas’s literate children became adults.
 Some of the older members of the Kessey clan would, in their cups, pronounce the surname more as Kassey – right up until the late twentieth century.

-Thomas Kessey was born Thomas Casey and was transported to Australia as a convict under his birth name in 1818.
+Thomas Kessey was born Thomas Cassey and was transported to Australia as a convict (spelt Casey) in 1818.
 He had been convicted at the Old Bailey of stealing two sheep.
 The court transcript indicates that he was living on his father's farm but does not give his father's name.
-Oral history records that his mother's maiden name was Langford.

 He was transported to Australia on the convict ship General Stewart under captain Robert Granger, arriving at Sydney on the last day of 1818.
 Also aboard was another of my ancestors: Isaac Kemp.